TrevorBenson/cardano-foundation-developer-portal/docs/stake-pool-course/handbook/register-stake-pool-metadata.md

     --out-file delegation.cert
 ```

 This creates a delegation certificate which delegates funds from all stake addresses associated with key `stake.vkey` to the pool belonging to cold key `cold.vkey`.
-If there are many staking keys as pool owners in the first step, we need delegation certificates for all of them.
+If there are as many staking keys as pool owners in the first step, we need delegation certificates for all of them.

 #### Submit the pool certificate and delegation certificate to the blockchain